Doug Hoffer

-Education
+Early life and education

-Hoffer left high school in his junior year, and earned his high school equivalency two years later.
+Hoffer was born in New Rochelle, New York, and raised in Norwalk, Connecticut.
+He left high school in his junior year, and earned his high school equivalency two years later.
 He entered Williams College in 1981 at age 30, graduated with a B.A. in political science, and went on to receive a J.D. from the University at Buffalo Law School (magna cum laude).

 Career

 After leaving high school, Hoffer worked and traveled for over a decade.
 While living in the Berkshires in western Massachusetts, Doug worked as the Mâitre D’ at Alice's (Restaurant) at Avaloch in Lenox.
 Upon graduation from law school in 1988, he accepted a position with the City of Burlington in the Community and Economic Development Office (CEDO) having learned of the city's innovative approach to community development under then-mayor Bernie Sanders and CEDO Director Peter Clavelle.

 Hoffer left City Hall in 1993 and worked as a self-employed policy analyst for 19 years until winning election as state auditor in 2012.
 Some of his clients included the Vermont State Auditor, Peace & Justice Center (for whom he wrote all ten phases of The Job Gap Study), Vermont Sustainable Jobs Fund, Vermont State Treasurer, Vermont Employees Association, Yellow Wood Associates, City of Burlington, Burlington Electric Department, and the Public Assets Institute.

 Hoffer was appointed to the Burlington Electric Commission by the mayor and city council in 1994.
 The commission oversees the municipal electric department and Hoffer served as chair of the commission for five of his six years, from 1995 to 2000.